Skip to main content

 Prevention Tips

-• WRM Synchronization: Sit down with your WRM manager regularly to align equipment inventories with LOGDET records.
-The LOGDET Validation Portal can help catch certification issues before inspection time.
+• WRM Synchronization: Sync regularly with your WRM manager to keep equipment inventories and LOGDET records in harmony.
+Use the LOGDET Validation Portal to spot and fix certification issues before they derail your next deployment.